wh0/wh0.github.io/_posts/2018-03-18-proxycommand.md

 It's not, though.
 Well, what else have we got?
 I'd been looking at command line programs so far.
-Let's look at a terminal emulator, which I could reasonably envision myself using.
+Let's look at a terminal emulator, which I could reasonably envision myself using in connection with this ProxyCommand program.
 Surely a GUI program, with all the scrollbars and window decorations would--

 ![](/assets/2018/proxycommand-mem-terminal.png)